-Whether exploring a national park or just pitching a tent at your local campground, a little prep can go a long way in keeping your crew safe and happy.
-Use this checklist to prepare you and your fellow campers for your best camping trip yet!
+Whether exploring a national park or just pitching a tent at your local campground, a little prep can go a long way for a great trip!
+Before you hit the trails, consider these tips as you prepare for your next camping adventure.

-Explore safely.
-Along with camping often comes hiking, swimming and biking.
-It’s important to bring the safety equipment that each require – helmets, sturdy shoes and life vests.
+Explore the wilderness safely.
+Along with camping comes hiking, swimming and biking.
+It’s important to bring the safety equipment that each require like helmets, sturdy shoes and life vests.
 And remember – never hike or swim alone!

 Watch the weather.
-Whether braving cold nights or sweating in the afternoon sun, take care of yourself as the weather fluctuates.
-Bring clothing and bedding that combats the cold and prevents hypothermia.
-To prevent heat-related illnesses, drink lots of water and choose to rest in shady areas.
+You might be braving cold nights or sweating in the afternoon sun, so take care of yourself as the weather fluctuates.
+If you’re going cold weather camping, pack clothing and bedding that combats the chill and prevents hypothermia.
+When camping in hot weather, prevent heat stroke by drinking lots of water and taking frequent rests in shady areas.

-Be prepared.
-Mother Nature can have a mind of her own, so it’s best to always plan for the unexpected.
-Aside from packing supplies for inclement weather, sickness, injury and nature disasters, be sure to research your campsite’s security, tell family and friends where you will be, and find out who to contact in case of an emergency – especially if cell service is poor in the wilderness.
+Be prepared for the unexpected.
+Mother Nature can have a mind of her own, so it’s best to have a plan for sudden changes.
+Aside from packing supplies for inclement weather, sickness, injury and nature disasters, be sure to tell family and friends where you will be.
+Research your campsite’s security and find out who to contact in case of an emergency – especially if cell service is poor in the wilderness.